YoranBrondsema/yoranbrondsema/content/post/20200628-simplifiying-my-portfolio-pt-2-what-about-reits.md

 ## Investing the REIT fund
 In the [first article of this series]({{< ref "post/20200516-simplifying-my-portfolio-pt-1-questioning-the-small-cap-fund.md" >}}), we scrutinized the role of the small cap fund in my portfolio.
-We concluded that it doesn't belong in it, because of the dubious benefits of small cap stocks and the broker fees associated with addtional funds in the portfolio.
+We concluded that it doesn't belong in it, because of the dubious benefits of small cap stocks and the broker fees associated with additional funds in the portfolio.

 In this article, we are going to take a hard look at the REIT fund in my portfolio, *Amundi ETF FTSE EPRA NAREIT Global*[^1], which makes up 9% of my portfolio.